Japan travel requirements 2024: What travelers need to know

 Is a booster shot required for travel to Japan?
 No. A booster shot is no longer required to enter Japan.

 What Covid testing options are available for travelers?
 PCR and/or antigen tests are available for travelers in Japan.
 Travelers should contact the local consultation center to determine the location of testing facilities within Japan.
-A non-comprehensive list of some COVID-19 testing facilities can be found here.
+A list of some COVID-19 testing facilities can be found here.

 Test results are available within 24 to 72 hours but many labs can return results in a matter of hours.
 PCR test costs vary from ¥2,500 to ¥16,500.